windviki/vBookmarks/README.md

 Added: Simple update checking and desktop notification.

 Removed: Several languages.
 Only 4 locales are left: en, ja, zh, zh_TW.
 Cannot maintain many translations any more.

+ver1.9 2012/08/19

+Fixed: Neatbookmarks bug: Scrollbar will be reset to the top when opening and scrolling the popup down.

+Updated: Color of ICON.

+Updated: Style of separator.